scds/ola2012/slides/scds/one/02_john.md

 * provides portability, flexibility, history tracking
 * Surprisingly, this is a new concept to many academic tech types

 .notes We will try to be flexible on many fronts -- languages, operating systems, service hours and service levels, but I would like to stick with one standard for documenting and sharing code.
 We've been using git for a while.
-Having documented changes and distributed backups of stuff is a Good Idea.
+Having documented changes and distributed backups of stuff is a Good Idea. *BUT* doing version control -- not just git, any VC -- requires a major rethinking of workflow and may be a harder sell to more conservative types.

 !SLIDE